Machu Picchu Ticket Changes: Half Day is Still Better than None

 (there are 2 options now for afternoon tickets: segundo turno from 12-5:30 pm for 152/s. and vespertino from 1-5:30 pm for 100/s.)

 On 27 of April 2017, it was announced on the the official Machu Picchu governement website, that beginning 1 July, 2017, entry tickets will only be valid for half day visits to Machu Picchu.
-Visitors can choose from two shifts: morning from 6 am - 12 noon and, afternoon, from 12 noon - 5:30 pm.
+Visitors can choose from two shifts: morning from 6 am - 12 noon and, afternoon or 2nd shift, from 12 noon - 5:30 pm.

 - Machu Picchu tickets purchased for travel after July 1 are now available & will be half-day only.

-- Tickets for Huayna Picchu and Machu Picchu Mountain hikes after July 1 can still purchased at this time if places are available.
+- Tickets for Huayna Picchu and Machu Picchu Mountain hikes after July 1 can still purchased if places are available.

-- We have been told that visitors with tickets to hike Huayna Picchu and MP Mountain after July 1, may be allowed 2-3 hours after the 12 Noon deadline to see the ruins.
-This has not been confirmed in writing and is subject to interpretation as well as changes.
+- We have been told that visitors with tickets to hike Huayna Picchu and MP Mountain after July 1, may be allowed up to 6 and 7 hours respectively, to complete the hikes and still have time for guided tours of the ruins.

 What you need to know:

 - Holders of tickets that have been purchased prior to June 1, for entry after July 1, may still have full day access.
 But we don't know for sure.
 It's best to plan for half day and if you get more time, it will be bonus.
 Keep this in mind when booking your train tickets.